Melting Chocolate

 The accusations in the book can thus be clearly disproved.
 Both parties appealed the second instance ruling to the Federal Supreme Court.
 Three days after the briefs were filed, my brother passed away.
 In 1928, the two parties reached an out-of-court settlement.
 Even while still in mourning, my nephew had to sign on behalf of his dead father.
 This rendered the pending appeal proceedings moot.
 As part of the settlement, A & W Lindt was transferred to the plaintiff’s ownership and was immediately liquidated.
 In the 1930s, the merged company also closed its facility in Bern.
 Thus, the craft that had revolutionized the global chocolate market disappeared in the oldest district of Switzerland’s federal city.

 In the book, however, the settlement is incorrectly placed before my brother’s death.
 As a result, the tragic event is perceived merely as a footnote, and the rest of the narrative can be interpreted ironically.
-Only with the correct chronology does it become clear just how much the Bernese side was weakened by the death.
-This was followed by the closure of both plants.
+Only with the correct chronology does it become clear how much the Bernese side was weakened by the death.
+This was followed by the closure of both plants in Bern.
 The loss of jobs led to further personal tragedies.
 Under these circumstances, it should now be clear to everyone why there is no room for jokes in a story about me.
-A review of the sources will also reveal that the irony is partly based on the subjective perception of the Zurich side..
+Furthermore, an analysis of the sources shows that this irony is partly based on the subjective impressions of the winners in Zurich.

 Summary